Davor Slamnig: Musical career

 Slamnig debuted as a musician with the song "Debil Blues", co-written with Goran "Pipo" Pavelić.
-The song was simultaneously adapted into a comic by informal leader of the Zagreb comic group Novi kvadrat (The New Sqaure) Mirko Ilić.
+The song was simultaneously adapted into a comic by informal leader of the Zagreb comic group Novi kvadrat (The New Square) Mirko Ilić.

 In 1979, Slamnig joined the Ljubljana-based avant-rock band Buldožer as the guitarist.
 He participated in the recording of the band's fourth studio album Izlog jeftinih slatkiša (Shop Window of Cheap Candy), released in 1980.
 Apart from playing the guitar on the album, Slamnig co-authored the songs "Karlo", "Slovinjak punk" ("Slovenian Punk") and "Žene i muškarci" ("Women and Men"), the latter becoming the band's first radio hit.
 Following the album promotional tour, Slamnig left the band in 1981.

 With actress and singer Mira Furlan, bass guitarist Žarko Mandić and drummer Radovan Lučić, Slamnig recorded the album Mira Furlan i Orkestar Davora Slamniga (Mira Furlan and Davor Slamnig's Orchestra), released in 1983.
 The then-unknown Srđan Dedić played the piano and synthesizer as guest musician.
 Almost all the lyrics and music were written by Slamnig, with the lyrics for "Dječačići" ("Little Boys") coauthored by Furlan, and the music for "Samo da te malo" ("Only a Little Bit") by Mandić.

 In 1993, Slamnig joined the experimental band Dee Dee Mellow, shortly after it was reformed by the band's original saxophonist and keyboardist Jurij "Kuzma" Novoselić.
 Slamnig performed with the band until its final dissolution in 1995.
 Under the name Stričeki i Gljive (Uncles and Mushrooms), the band wrote and performed children's music, releasing their children's songs on the album Mogu ja...!
 (I Can...!) in 1994.

 For a period of time, Slamnig was a member of the rhythm and blues band Pjer Žardin i Njegovi Psi Od Slame (Pjer Žardin and His Straw Dogs).

 Slamnig wrote the score for the popular television show Milan Blenton.
 The score was released in 2021 on the album Milan Blenton.
 The song "Frida", originally written for the show, was recorded in 1988 by the punk rock band Psihomodo Pop, becoming a large hit for the group.